-Effective April 1, 2013, CMS created Code Q0508 (miscellaneous VAD accessory or supply for use with any implanted VAD) for reporting driveline stabilization systems (e.g., dressings).
+Effective April 1, 2013, CMS created Code Qo508 (miscellaneous VAD accessory or supply for use with any implanted VAD) for reporting driveline stabilization systems (e. g., dressings).
 There is not a defined DMEPOS payment rate associated with this code and it is reimbursed at the local contractor's discretion with supporting invoice and documentation.
-Effective on January 1, 2017, CMS has updated the MUE associated with this code from "1" to "24" units for outpatient hospital providers.
-For physician office providers, the MUE of "1" remains unchanged.
+Effective on January 1, 2017, CMS has updated the MUE associated with this code from"1" to "24" units for outpatient hospital providers.
+For physician office providers, the MUE is "4".